How To Keep Your WordPress Website Secured

 Are you starting your own online business with WordPress?
 Maybe you’re already in the swing of your business.
 Either way, securing your services and client information is an essential way grow your business and build confidence in your client base.
-Here are some ways, from simple to advanced to keep your WordPress website secured.
+Here are 7 ways, from simple to advanced to keep your WordPress website secured.

 Blocking Spam in WordPress Comments